-Challenge number Detail of challenge 1 Our assessments show that some disadvantaged pupils generally make less progress from their starting points when entering school.
+Challenge number Detail of challenge 1 Our assessments show that some pupils, including some disadvantaged pupils may make less progress from their starting points when entering school.
 Whilst the types of barriers to learning and the difficulties disadvantaged pupils experience vary, their overall academic progress is at times lower in most subjects compared to non-disadvantaged pupils.
-This trend is most recognisable in maths outcomes 2 Our assessments, observations and discussions with pupils show that disadvantaged pupils are generally more likely to have reading and language difficulties compared to non-disadvantaged pupils in our school.
-3 Our assessments, observations and discussions with pupils show that disadvantaged pupils generally have greater challenges around communicating and expressing their needs than their peers, including non-verbal, limited language and social interaction difficulties.
-4 Through observations and conversations with pupils and their families, we find that disadvantaged pupils generally have fewer opportunities to develop cultural capital outside of school.
-5 Our assessments, observations and conversations with pupils indicate that disadvantaged pupils often require additional support to develop personal skills, e.g., independent social skills.
-6 Our assessments, observations and discussions with pupils and families demonstrate that the education, wellbeing and wider aspects of development of many of our disadvantaged pupils have been impacted by the pandemic to a greater extent than for other pupils.
+This trend is most recognisable in maths outcomes 2 Our assessments, observations and discussions with pupils show that some pupils, including some disadvantaged pupils may be more likely to have reading and language difficulties compared to non-disadvantaged pupils in our school.
+3 Our assessments, observations and discussions with pupils show that some pupils, including some disadvantaged pupils may, show that disadvantaged pupils generally have greater challenges around communicating and expressing their needs than their peers, including non-verbal, limited language and social interaction difficulties.
+4 Through observations and conversations with pupils and their families, we find that some pupils, including disadvantaged pupils generally have fewer opportunities to develop cultural capital outside of school.
+5 Our assessments, observations and conversations with pupils indicate that some pupils, including disadvantaged pupils often require additional support to develop personal skills, e.g., independent social skills.
+6 Our assessments, observations and discussions with pupils and families demonstrate that the education, wellbeing and wider aspects of development of many of our pupils, including disadvantaged pupils have been impacted by the pandemic to a greater extent than for other pupils.
 These findings are backed up by several national studies.
-On return to school and since

-Covid we have noticed that many of our young people had developed issues with their sensory regulation at Greenvale and is a particular problem for students with behaviour that challenges and those in the Glade pathway.
-7. Our assessments show that some disadvantaged pupils with physical needs (particularly those on the Grove pathway) are adversely affected by space and home environments.
+On return to school and since Covid we have noticed that many of our young people had developed issues with their sensory regulation at Greenvale and is a particular problem for students with behaviour that challenges and those in the Glade pathway.
+7. Our assessments show that some pupils, including disadvantaged pupils with physical needs (particularly those on the Grove pathway) are adversely affected by space and home environments.
 This impacts on their physical development as they cannot have physiotherapy at home.
 If students physical comfort and development is restricted it impedes progress from their starting points when entering school.